-In 2020, many of us, understandably, reached for comfort foods like mac and cheese, sourdough bread, cookies and other carbs to soothe our anxieties over quarantines, home-schooling kids, politics and so many uncertainties.
-A year later, as anxiety persists, “COVID fatigue” and the frustrating “COVID 15” — or 20 — showed up on our scales.
+Throughout COVID-19, many of us have reached for comfort foods like mac and cheese, sourdough bread, cookies and other carbs to soothe our anxieties over quarantines, home-schooling kids, politics and so many uncertainties.
+As anxiety persists, “COVID fatigue” and the frustrating “COVID 15” — or 20 — showed up on our scales.

 The research keeps coming in: diets that are high in refined carbs, added sugars and saturated fats — often thought of as “comfort” foods — are actually associated with higher risks of depression.
 On the other hand, diets focused on fruits, vegetables, whole grains, fish and heart-healthy fats appear to offer real comfort by reducing risks of depression and anxiety and improving mood and general happiness.